Getting started: how to use this forum

-+ button at the bottom right (on desktop) to open the editor panel at the bottom of your browser.
-Continue reading (and even navigate to different topics) while you compose your reply; minimize the editor for more room or maximise it to full screen for convenience.
+Continue reading (and even navigate to different topics) while you write; minimize the composer window for more room or maximise it to full screen for convenience.
 Drafts will automatically be saved as you write.

 @ to begin selecting a username.

 : to match by name, or traditional smileys You can also use the emoji button in the editor panel.

 To generate a summary for a link, paste it on a line by itself with no other text.
 To start a discussion with a link, paste the link into the title field.

 Your reply can be formatted using simple HTML, BBCode, or Markdown:

 This is <b>bold</b>.
 This is [b]bold[/b].
 This is **bold**.

 For more formatting tips, try this Markdown tutorial.